-mechorgar feedk -base - 6 par comr vulne recru ECAC - These given voice Progress Indicators mechorgar feedk -base - 6 par comr vulne recru ECAC - These given voice Year One Year Two Year Three group confe meet - An ec the re proce - Colla agend of pa - Techi c members have created hanisms within their nizations to formally collect back from relevant community ed stakeholders (esp. parents). rents representing diverse munities, cultures, regions and erable populations were uited to participate in the c - Parent leaders were identified and support the expansion of parent participation and voice within the ECAC.
+Progress Indicators Year One Year Two Year Three Year One ECAC members have created mechanisms within their organizations to formally collect feedback from relevant community -based stakeholders (esp. parents).
+6 parents representing diverse communities, cultures, regions and vulnerable populations were recruited to participate in the ECAC.
+These parent representatives were given multiple paths to have their voices included to engage with and inform the ECAC by being present at meetings, attending focus groups and participating in conference calls and remote meetings.
+An equity lens drove each step of the recruitment and inclusion process.
+Collaboration with partners and agencies has expanded recruitment of parents.
+Technology was utilized, including the ECAC website and video calls, in Parent leaders were identified and support the expansion of parent participation and voice within the ECAC.
 Parent voices were considered in developing policy recommendations for the Governor's Office.
 A guide to parental recruitment and authentic inclusion was developed with partner agencies in order to expand their parent and family engagement.
 Partnerships with Early Intervention, child welfare, and community partnerships were developed, supporting family engagement and successful transitions across systems.
-Partnerships that support, influence and impact policy to create aligned standards of quality that highlight - More parents were recruited and more regions were represented at each ECAC meeting.
+Partnerships that support, influence and impact policy to create aligned standards More parents were recruited and more regions were represented at each ECAC meeting.
 The ECAC disseminated their best practices family engagement guide created with partner agencies across NYS.
 Parent perspectives and feedback informed the development of all recommendations for the Governor's Office.
 With guidance from the national family support network, standards of excellence have been developed to support families preparing to adopt children and to strengthen the transition as it occurs.
 A tracking system was explored with NYS agencies to determine quality of transition from Early Intervention to the Committee on Preschool Special Education.
-Partnerships with national family support networks were expanded to further develop standards of quality of family engagement eloping accessible and family engagement have been developed. practices.
+Partnerships with national family support networks were expanded to further develop standards of developing accessible and of quality that highlight family engagement have been developed. quality of family engagement practices.